 You have been sent a Plan ID card.
-If more cards are needed, please call Member Services at 1844282-3025.
-Always carry Your Plan ID card with You.
-The Plan ID card lists some of those benefits to which Members are entitled that may require Copayment amounts.
-Cost Sharing information can be found in Your Schedule of Benefits.
+If more cards are needed, you may download and print copies from your online Member Portal, or you can call Member Services at 1-844-282-3025.
+Always carry your Plan ID card with you.
+The Plan ID card lists some of those benefits to which Members are entitled that may require copayment amounts.
+Cost sharing information can be found in your Schedule of Benefits.

-You are entitled to Plan benefits for Covered Services if all Premiums, Deductibles and Copayment amounts have been paid and You are eligible to get Plan benefits.
-Possession of a Plan ID card alone does not entitle You to benefits.
-Do not allow others to use Your Plan ID card.
-By doing so, You must pay for the services given to the non-Member.
-In addition, Your Plan Membership and that of Your covered Dependents, may be terminated.
-Call Member Services at 1-844-282-3025 immediately if Your Plan ID card is lost or stolen.
+You are entitled to Plan benefits for covered services if all premiums, deductibles and copayment amounts have been paid and you are eligible to get Plan benefits.
+Possession of a Plan ID card alone does not entitle you to benefits.
+Do not allow others to use your Plan ID card.
+By doing so, you must pay for the services given to the non-Member.
+In addition, your Plan membership and that of your covered Dependents, may be terminated.
+Call Member Services at 1-844-282-3025 immediately if your Plan ID card is lost or stolen.